 - Allow to cool fully, then place lids on tins.
 Store in a cool, dry place until you are ready to use.

-I find that this DIY lip balm carries a very subtle pumpkin spice aroma that isn’t overpowering.
+I find that this pumpkin spice lip balm carries a very subtle pumpkin spice aroma that isn’t overpowering.
 Even my picky husband liked it (and that’s saying something!).
-If you prefer a sweeter lip balm, you can always add a little stevia to the mixture before it cools.
+If you prefer a sweeter pumpkin spice chapstick, you can always add a little stevia to the mixture before it cools.